 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-The groundwater contamination at LF008 does not pose a potential indoor air vapor intrusion risk to industrial workers or future residents.
+The groundwater contamination at LF008 does not pose a potential indoor air vapor intrusion risk to industrial workers or hypothetical future residents.

-The 2017 inspection of the groundwater LUCs at LF008 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2018 inspection of the groundwater LUCs at LF008 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
-All monitoring and extraction wells have stovepipe completions that are protected by bollards and are in good material condition.
+All monitoring and extraction wells have stoyepipe completions that are protected by bollards and are in good material condition.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
+Photograph 7 shows a northern monitoring well at LF008.